 - You might need to be assigned additional permissions to see the simulation results.
 For information about the required roles, see the next section, Before you begin.

-- Although auto-labeling for sensitive information types applies to emails sent and received rather than emails stored in mailboxes, simulation for Exchange locations runs against against emails stored in mailboxes.
+- Although auto-labeling for sensitive information types applies to emails sent and received rather than emails stored in mailboxes, simulation for Exchange locations runs against emails stored in mailboxes.
 Using historical data lets you more quickly assess the effectiveness of your chosen sensitive information types and configuration.

 - For the Microsoft 365 Group mailboxes & sites and OneDrive accounts locations: Items that are stored in arbitration mailboxes aren't supported for simulation.

 - Because simulation results are based on items available in the specified locations at the time the simulation job runs, remember to take the following considerations into account when you turn on the policy:

 - Items that are no longer within the specified location won't be labeled.

 - Items that no longer match the policy criteria won't be labeled.

 On the Label policies page, the Status column displays In simulation for auto-labeling policies that are running in simulation, or configured for simulation and complete.

 Simulation typically completes within one or two days, depending on the amount of data to analyze.
 The completed simulation triggers an email notification that's sent to the user configured to receive activity alerts.

 To view the simulation results, select the policy from the Label policies page, and from the flyout pane, select View simulation.
 You can then view any samples, review the number of matching items and the locations, edit the policy, turn on the policy, or restart the simulation.